Teaming up with

 The Award will consist of £1000.

-Applicants should fill in the application form and submit it together with the following documents:
+Applicants should download and fill in the application form and submit it together with the following documents:

 Accepted proof of student status includes university or supervisor letter, or photograph of student card provided that the name of the university, degree programme and start/end dates are clearly stated and visible.